 preferLastChangedRev (optional): By default, the got_revision property is set to the repository's global revision ("Revision" in the svn info output).
-Set this parameter to True to have it set to the "Last Changed Rev" instead. mode method clobber It removes the working directory for each build then makes full checkout.
+Set this parameter to True to have it set to the "Last Changed Rev" instead.

 SVN's incremental mode does not require a method.
 The full mode has five methods defined: